 - Typical installation automatically installs the main programs and utilities of the suite to a default location in the Program Files folder.
-If later you need a component that is not installed, you can modify your installation. - Custom installation lets you choose additional features, exclude components that you don't need, and specify where to install the suite. - Deployment available only for multiseat purchases.
+If later you need a component that is not installed, you can modify your installation. - Custom installation lets you choose additional features, exclude components that you don't need, and specify where to install the suite.
+If you have purchased a multilingual version of the suite, you can also choose which language packs to install. - Deployment available only for multiseat purchases.
 This option lets you create a server image for installing the software to individual workstations.
-For more information, see the CorelDRAW Graphics Suite 2021 Deployment Guide.
+For more information, see the CorelDRAW Graphics Suite Deployment Guide.